charMstr/ft_services/srcs/nginx/README.md

 ##### REVERSE PROXY TO PHPMYADMIN CONTAINER

-	it is a one liner:
+	it is a one liner: using proxy pass
 	```
 	location /wordpress {
 		proxy\_pass <ip>:port/;